CuyZ/Valinor/docs/pages/other/performance-and-caching.md

 developer — preventing the library not behaving as expected when the signature of a property or a method changes.

+The same cache instance can be used by both the mapper builder and the normalizer builder.

 ```php
 $cache = new \CuyZ\Valinor\Cache\FileSystemCache('path/to/cache-directory');